CraftAcademyLabs/coach-guides/weeks/week_5.md

 - **Thursday:**
   - [ ] Morning: Validations in Rails and instance methods - Raoul
   - [ ] Afternoon: Adding associaions and nested routes (use the AUT app and extend it with commenting on articles functionality.
 See the weekend challenge). - Thomas
+  - [ ] Talk about the final project - Thomas
 - **Friday:**
   - [ ] Introduce the Weekend Challenge - Thomas
   - [ ] Retro - All coaches